pavanpaluri/sentimental-analysis-using-nlp/README.md

-# email-spam-classifier-new
+# sentimental analysis nlp data science new
-End to end code for the email spam classifier project
+End to end code for the sentimental analysis using nlp project